abi-oluwade/engineering-48-advanced-bash/readme.md

 eg 'cat example.txt | grep text' will search the example.txt file and look for the word text throughout it. grep -v will filter out files that DO have the text string in them.

+## looking at what the running processes are
+- a bit like task manager - see what processes are running top- will show us all the running processes in real time ps- snapshot of the current processes ps aux- gives as a full list of processes, usually used with grep to find exactly what we are looking for. ps aux | grep = useful for debugging and finding specific processes. pid = process identity numbers sleep 120 &- this makes the processes run in the background. kill [pid]- will kill the process kill -9 [pid] - will force kill the process

 ## concepts